open-cloud/xos/gui/ngXosLib/README.md

 # ngXosLib

-This is a collection of helpers to develop views as Angular SPA.
+A collection of programs to develop Views as Angular SPA.

 ## Tools

-This tools are designed to help you developing UI for XOS.
-As they born for this purpose if often necessary that a XOS instance is running on your sistem and responding at: `localhost:9999`.
-The `xos/configurations/frontend` is normally enough.
+These tools are designed to help develop UIs for XOS.
+They assume XOS is running on your system at `localhost:9999`.
+The `xos/configurations/frontend` is normally a sufficient configuration for development.

 ### Apigen

 Usage: `npm run apigen`

-This tool will automatically generate an angular resource file for each endpoint available in Swagger.
+This tool generates an angular resource file for each endpoint available in Swagger.

 >You can generate api related documentation with: `npm run apidoc`.
 The output is locate in `api/docs`.
-You can have a list of available method also trough Swagger at `http://localhost:9999/docs/`
+You can also see a list of available methods through Swagger at `http://localhost:9999/docs/`

 ### Vendors

-Xos comes with a preset of common libraries, as listed in `bower.json`:
+XOS comes with a set of common libraries, as listed in `bower.json`:
 - angular
 - angular-route
 - angular-resource
 - angular-cookie
 - ng-lodash

-This libraries are server through Django, so they will not be included in your minified vendor file.
-To add a library and generate a new file (that will override the old one), you should:
+These libraries are served through Django, so they will not be included in your minified vendor file.
+To add a library and generate a new file (that will override the old one):
 - enter `ngXosLib` folder
 - run `bower install [myPackage] --save`
 - rebuild the file with `gulp vendor`

->_NOTE before adding libraries please discuss it to avoid this file to became huge_
+>_NOTE: before adding libraries please discuss it on the devel list to avoid this file becoming huge_

 ### Helpers

-XOS comes with an helper library that is automatically loaded in the Django template.
+XOS comes with a helper library that is automatically loaded in the Django template.

 To use it, add `xos.helpers` to your required modules: